Lake Arthur, Louisiana: History

 Acadian families moved to the area in the late 1700s.
 They called the lake le petit lac Mentau.
-"Mentau" was the name of an Attakapas Indian chief who had lived in the area.
+"Mentau" was the name of an Atakapas Indian chief who had lived in the area.
 One of those early Acadians was Arthur LeBlanc, and travelers passing through the country began to refer to the lake as le lac d'Arthur, and through time, it evolved into the present name, Lake Arthur.

 "In 1811 Atanas Hebert came to Lake Arthur to settle.
 That marks a date we can follow with accuracy."
 The first store was operated by D. D. Hebert.

 1840 The first sawmill was established in the area.
 Cypress timber drew most of the early people.

 1854 Gustave Laurents owned and operated a store.
 Early settlers were noble Creoles from New Orleans.
 Jean Revlon built a large residence in 1854.
 Today it is known as MacDonell plantation.
 The deLaunays, Deschamps and Gaithes, all who were in the French Revolution came from New Orleans.

 At first, they grew corn and other crops, but found that rice was the crop to grow.

 1876 The first rice mill was built by Gustave Laurents and D. Derouen.

 1887 Anatole Gauthier and C. St Germain brought in the first rice thresher and portable steam boiler.

 1890 The first rice irrigation pumping plant was built on Bayou Lacassine.
 All of this turned Lake Arthur into successful rice country.

 One of the largest families in the area was Broussard.
 It is almost impossible to pinpoint which one arrived first.
 T.E.
 Theogene Broussard was a druggist in Lake Arthur.